postmatic/epoch/readme.txt

 - Comments which are being held for moderation are now visible to the user even after the page has refreshed.
 - Comments which are being held for moderation are visible to the post author/admin on the front end.
 Front-end moderation coming next!
+- We did some custom styling for [Basic Comment Quicktags](https://wordpress.org/plugins/basic-comment-quicktags/).
+It looks awesome now.
+If you haven't installed it you really should.
 - Epoch more persistenly remembers users name, email, and website.
 - Cleaner styling of all form fields in all views.
 Everything in its right place.
 - Pingbacks and trackbacks are now hidden by default.
 There is an option if you'd like them back on.